In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 The Hungarian Helsinki Committee Refugee Law Reader provides excellent case summaries and identifies and provides links to key academic articles on various topics, general and European-focused.

-RDS Watch collects information on UNHCR refugee status determination (RSD) in states that do not have their own RSD laws and procedures.
+RSD Watch collects information on UNHCR refugee status determination (RSD) in states that do not have their own RSD laws and procedures.

-The Refugee Women’s Resource Project at Asylum Aid aims to enable women seeking asylum in the UK to obtain protection and security, maintain their dignity and be treated with respect during the asylum process.
+The Refugee Women’s Resource Project at Asylum Aid aims to enable women seeking asylum in the UK to obtain protection and security, maintain their dignity, and be treated with respect during the asylum process.
 It undertakes research into women’s experiences in their country of origin and during the asylum process.

-The Women’s Refugee Commission advocates vigorously for laws, policies and programs to improve the lives and protect the rights of refugee and internally displaced women, children and young people, including those seeking asylum—bringing about lasting, measurable change.
+The Women’s Refugee Commission advocates vigorously for laws, policies, and programs to improve the lives and protect the rights of refugee and internally displaced women, children, and young people, including those seeking asylum—bringing about lasting, measurable change.

 The Gender and Sexuality Programme at the Refugee Law Project works to ensure that all people can access and enjoy their sexual and gender being and rights, and to raise global awareness of the close relationship between violations of sexuality and gender, and patterns of forced migration.